rasbot/remarkable-file-mover/README.md

 ## Usage

+> If you don't want to read all of this, you can run 2 scripts to prepare an image and move it to the reMarkable. `src/process_and_move.py` and `push_to_device.bat`.
+The information here covers multiple scripts so just read on those 2 mentioned scripts if needed.

 There are 3 parts to the scripts.
 These are:
-- Process an image so it is ready to be loaded onto the remarkable (crop / resize / add optional border)
+- Process an image so it is ready to be loaded onto the reMarkable (crop / resize / add optional border)
-- Copy / rename the image file to a source destination that will be used to push it to the remarkable device
+- Copy / rename the image file to a source destination that will be used to push it to the reMarkable device
-- A batch script that pushes the image file to the remarkable device via SSH
+- A batch script that pushes the image file to the reMarkable device via SSH

 To do the image processing and move the image file, run the `src/process_and_move.py` script.
 This runs the `src/crop_resize.py` script that processes the image, and the `src/move_file.py` script that copies / renames the image to a source destination.